 How the HTRC can help researchers

-The HTRC is a shared facility for Barts Health and QMUL providing advice on the tissue collections within various specialties, and for the procurement, processing, storage and distribution of tissue for research.
+The HTRC is a shared facility for Barts Health and QMUL providing advice on the tissue collections within various specialities, and for the procurement, processing, storage and distribution of tissue for research.

 The HTRC will assist any Tissue Collection Centre (TCC) by reviewing existing practices and developing materials on patient consent and protocols for collecting and by training consent staff.